ciroque/the-dagwood/docs/demo/src/02-text-pipeline.md

 # Text Pipeline: Linear Chain

-Our second demonstration shows data flowing through a sequence of processors, introducing dependency resolution and the fundamental concepts of DAG execution.
+The second demonstration shows data flowing through a sequence of processors, introducing dependency resolution and the fundamental concepts of DAG execution.

 ## What You'll Learn